-The County Ecologist considers the loss of 5.41 units (based on the Bio-diversity Impact Score) will need to be offset.
-The County Ecologist therefore confirms that they are not opposed to the development, subject to the biodiversity loss on site being appropriately addressed.
+The County Ecologist considers the loss of 5.41 units (based on the Bio-diversity Impact Score) will need to be offset and does not oppose the development, subject to the biodiversity loss on site being appropriately addressed.
 This can be secured through a Section 106 Legal Agreement.
-The County Ecologist has calculated the contribution that is required to be £170,531.97.
-This figure is based on the loss being offset in a non-strategic area.
+The contribution is £170,531.97 and based on the loss being offset in a non-strategic area.